Gigaspaces/xap-docs/site/content/xap121/jdbc-driver.markdown

 # Getting JDBC connection from a Space Proxy

-You can get a GigaSpaces JDBC connection from a space proxy using the `com.j_spaces.jdbc.driver.GConnection`.
+You can get an XAP JDBC connection from a space proxy using the `com.j_spaces.jdbc.driver.GConnection`.
 See below example:

 ```java